Abolition newspaper revived for nation grappling with racism

 The project has already posted a couple of representative pieces.
 To mark the one-year anniversary of the Jan.
 6 insurrection at the U.S. Capitol building, The Emancipator published an interview with a Harvard social justice professor and commentary from a Boston College poetry professor.

 It also posted on social media a video featuring Ibram X. Kendi, founding director of BU’s anti-racism center and author of “How to be an Antiracist,” reflecting on white supremacy.
-Kendi co-founded the project with Bina Venkataraman, editorial page editor at The Boston Globe.
+Kendi co-founded the project with Bina Venkataraman, editor-at-large at The Boston Globe.

 And while the new Emancipator is primarily focused on the Black community, Douglas and Payne stress it will also tackle issues facing other communities of color, such as the rise in anti-Asian hate during the global coronavirus pandemic.